Liyue1d/DTNU-MPNN-TS/README.md

 2) Edit the file example_run.py to change the DTNU to the one desired.
 Current DTNU is from Cimatti et al's paper.

 3) Run example_run.py.
-The pre-trained MPNN is used to guide the tree search, and a R-TDC strategy is displayed if one is found.
+The pre-trained MPNN is used to guide the tree search (the file save_single_2-6-out includes the pre-trained weights that were found following the training in the paper), and a R-TDC strategy is displayed if one is found.